DataDog/integrations-extras/superwise/README.md

 ## Setup

 1. Go to [Superwise portal][3] and select **Integrations**.

 2. Click **Create a new channel** and select **Datadog**.

     ![Superwise - Add new integration][4]

-3. Input your Datadog API Key and Application key, and click **Test**.
+3. Input your Datadog API and application keys, and click **Test**.
 A test request is sent to your Datadog account to validate the integration.
 If the request was successfully sent, there is a message in Superwise saying the test was delivered successfully.
 To finish the setup, click **Create channel**.

     ![Superwise - Add new Datadog channel][5]

-3. That's it, now you can see the new Datadog integration widget.
+4. When setup is complete, the new Datadog integration widget is available:

     ![Superwise Integration][6]

 ### Validation
 In Datadog, go to **Metrics Explorer** and search for the metric `superwise.integration.test` to verify that the integration between Superwise and Datadog is working.